strewn37/Webscrapping/README.md

-# Web Scraping Project - Job Listings Data Pipeline
+# Web Scraping Project - Jobs Trend Analyzer

 ## Overview
 This project involves web scraping job listings from platforms like **Indeed** and processing the data for analysis and visualization.
 The pipeline follows a structured **ELT (Extract, Load, Transform) approach**, leveraging **Azure Data Lake Storage** for efficient data handling.